seacunilever/bipode-nextflow/docs/containers.md

 1. Select the Conda `bifrost-httr` package
 2. Choose **Docker** as the container type
 3. Click **"Get container"**
-4. The Docker URI will be presented immediately (e.g., `community.wave.seqera.io/library/bifrost-httr:0.3.1--b4c49de956618921`)
+4. The Docker URI will be presented immediately (e.g., `community.wave.seqera.io/library/bifrost-httr:0.4.0--3e1755e45da93297`)
-5. Copy this URI for use in your modules
+5. Copy this URI for use in your configuration

 #### For Singularity Containers